xiaabdfe/bdfepush/docs/guide-2.md

 Tile Effect|Visual Appearance|Effect
 ---|---|---
-Burning Tiles | Red/Blue/Violet flames | Reduce HP periodically proportional to current Max HP.
-HP reduction increases if under the debuff Burn.
+Burning Tiles | Red/Blue/Violet flames | Receive damage over time proportional to current Max HP.
+Damage over time increases if under the debuff Burn.
 Poison Tiles | Green bubbles | Inflict poison periodically up to 5 stacks.
 Poison immunity works.
 Blind Tiles | Black clouds | Inflict blind periodically.
 Blind immunity works.
 Slow Tiles | Spider webs | Inflict slow periodically.
 Slow immunity works.
 Doom Tiles | Black glow | Inflict doom.
 Disappears once inflicted.
 Reverse Tiles | Pink (taller) flame | Refer to Abyss floor 85 for details.

+### Notes
+For BP and reload related percentage increase and reduction from various effects, they are relative to the original amount of the skills, not the ones you see on your battle screen.

 ***
 # Equipment
 ## Categories
 As mentioned, there are three main categories of equipment: Weapons, Armours and Medals.

-<a href="list-weapons">**Weapons**</a> (武器): All weapons come with an auto skill (通常技) and at least one special skill (必殺技).
+<a href="list-weapons.md">**Weapons**</a> (武器): All weapons come with an auto skill (通常技 lit. normal skill) and at least one special skill (必殺技).
 You can equip up to five as you unlock the slots in tutorials.
 Passive effects of all weapons only work on that particular weapon except stat increases.
 Each job can only equip one weapon category.

 Weapon Category | Japanese | Job
 ---|:-:|:-: